On the monotonicity of the eigenvector method: The problem

-\citet{BrunelliFedrizzi2015} have been suggested an axiom with the same flavour called \emph{monotonicity on single comparisons} in the context of inconsistency indices, which is satisfied by the inconsistency index $CI$ \citep{AupetitGenest1993}. \citet{BrunelliFedrizzi2015} also provide a short overview of the origin of this property.
+In the context of inconsistency indices, \citet{BrunelliFedrizzi2015} have suggested an axiom with the same flavour called \emph{monotonicity on single comparisons}, which formalizes a property proved by \citet{AupetitGenest1993} for the Saaty inconsistency index.
+The authors also provide a short overview of its origin in multi-criteria decision-making.